BuoyantIO/service-mesh-academy/2-18-features/README.md

 As long as those are the same, we're good to go.
-Let's get the multicluster extension installed, remembering that we need to provide values that specify the links we'll be creating...
+Let's get the multicluster extension installed, remembering that we need to provide values that specify the links we'll be creating _and_ that we need to specify `--gateway=false` so that we can use federated Services!

 ```bash
 bat clusters/east/mc-values.yaml